 Workers in New York now can take time off to care for a newborn child or sick parent and continue to receive a paycheck.

 The state's paid family leave program launched Jan.
-1. This year, employees may take up to eight weeks of paid leave and will receive 50 percent of their average weekly wages while out of work.
+1. This year, employees may take up to eight weeks of paid leave and will receive 50 percent their average weekly wage up to 50 percent of the state's average weekly wage.

 The program will be funded by employee payroll deductions.
 For 2018, the deduction will be 0.126 percent of weekly wages.
 For example, if your gross weekly pay is $1,000, $1.26 will be deducted from your paycheck.